About The Weekender

 Our The Grey friends, family and ambassadors has grown into an amazingly interesting group of men based all over the world.
 And what better city guides than local heroes with exquisite taste for food, fashion, and culture to guide you through our world metropolises?
 Enjoy the inside information of our community.

-This time fashion Photographer Jakub Plesniarski shares his inside information in Warsaw the city he calls home
+This time van Doorn shares his inside information in Amsterdam, the city he calls home.

 Were to get the best coffee